brunogsa/ice-survival-war/README.md

 # What's this Project?

-I long time ago I developed a Warcraft 3 Mod called [Ice Survival War](http://www.epicwar.com/maps/221823).
+I long time ago I developed a Warcraft 3 Mod called [Ice Survival War](http://www.epicwar.com/maps/221823). <br>
 Now, I want to develop it as a Web Game using [Phaser](https://phaser.io).

 I want it to be Free and Open Source.